daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. You're now in the SC900-WinVM page.
 Note some of the basic information about the VM.

-1. From the left navigation panel, select **Network Settings**.
+1. From the left navigation panel, expand **Networking** then select **Network Settings**.
 The essentials sections of the main window shows the network interface for the VM.
 Note how there is nothing listed next to Network security group, as there is not NSG assigned to the interface.

 1. Keep this tab open.